shenwei356/rush/README.md

   {.}         remove the last file extension
   {:}         remove all file extensions.
   {^suffix}   remove suffix
-  {@regexp}   capture submatch using regular expression
+  {@regexp}   capture submatch using regular expression.
               Limitation: curly brackets can't be used in the regexp.

   Escaping curly brackets "{}":